 When creating an outdoor dining space, it’s important to install flooring which will be able to carry the furniture, possibly a grill and all the people you expect to spend their time there.
 When investing in such flooring, make sure it’s durable, smooth and solid enough to keep anything you put on it from sinking into the soft ground.

 For example, ceramic tiles are a good idea, especially if you use quality tile sealing to preserve your flooring for generations to come.
 Ceramic tiles are also eco-friendly, as they’re easily maintained without the use of chemical-based cleaning products.
 Plus, they don’t absorb VOCs, or any other contaminating compounds.
+Composite decking are also an interesting option to make the most of outdoor dining.

 Finally, your outdoor dining area should look like an extension of your home, meaning that your outdoor flooring should be in the same or at least similar colors and materials as your indoor flooring.